-As of June 30, 2018 and December 31, 2017, we had negative working capital of \$133.9 million and positive working capital of \$953.5 million, respectively, or a decrease of \$1,087.4 million.
-This decrease was primarily due to a decrease in cash and cash equivalents mainly due to the May 2018 modified Dutch auction tender offer and an increase in the current portion of long-term debt primarily relating to our 2019 Convertible Notes as described further in Note 4, Long-Term Debt, to the Condensed Consolidated Financial Statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q.
+As of September 30, 2018 and December 31, 2017, we had working capital of \$210.5 million and \$953.5 million, respectively, or a decrease of \$743.0 million.
+This decrease was primarily due to a decrease in cash and cash equivalents and an increase in the current portion of long-term debt primarily relating to our 2019 Convertible Notes as described further in Note 4, Long-Term Debt, to the Condensed Consolidated Financial Statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q.

-We expect that cash and funds provided from operations, available borrowings under the Credit Facility, and access to capital markets will provide sufficient working capital to operate our business, to make expected capital expenditures and to meet foreseeable liquidity requirements, including payment of amounts outstanding under the Credit Facility, for the next twelve months and thereafter.
+We expect that cash and funds provided from operations, available borrowings under the 2018 Credit Facility, and access to capital markets will provide sufficient working capital to operate our business, to make expected capital expenditures, and to meet foreseeable liquidity requirements for the next twelve months and thereafter.